cubefs/cubefs/GOVERNANCE.md

 - Changes in project governance (GOVERNANCE.md) could be initiated by opening a github PR.
 - The PR should only be opened no earlier than 4 weeks before the end of the Steering Committee's term.
 - The PR should be kept open for no less than 1 weeks.
 The PR can only be merged follow the same
-- voting process as in `Changes in Project Lead`.
+- Voting process as in `Changes in Steering Committee`.

-## vendor-neutrality
+## Vendor-neutrality

 - Vendors share communication channels of the community, such as social media and messaging platforms.
 - All vendors involved in the project are encouraged to actively participate in the topic selection process for public events.